TeamHG-Memex/arachnado/docs/json-rpc-api.rst

     Parameters:

+    * last_id - optional, ObjectID value of a last previously seen job;
+      When passed, only new job data is returned;
+    * query - optional, MongoDB query;
+    * fields - optional, set of fields to return.

+pages.subscribe
+    Get crawled pages and subscribe for new pages.

+    Parameters:

-    * last_id - optional, ObjectID value of a last previously seen job.
+    * last_id - optional, ObjectID value of a last previously seen page.
-      When passed, only new job data is returned.
+      When passed, only new job data is returned;
-    * query - optional, MongoDB query
+    * query - optional, MongoDB query;
-    * fields - optional, ...
+    * fields - optional, set of fields to return.

 New API